mohamed32145/MindCare/README.md

 ##  Project Objective

-This project aims to assist clinicians in the **early detection of Alzheimer’s Disease (AD)** by predicting the **conversion from Mild Cognitive Impairment (MCI) to AD** using a **multi-modal deep learning approach**.
+This project aims to assist clinicians in the **early detection of Alzheimer’s Disease (AD)** using a ** deep learning approach**.
 Accurate and early prediction can improve treatment planning, monitoring, and quality of life for patients at risk.

 ---